juhigulati5/hangman/README.md

 In this code, the computer randomly generates a word from the word list.
 The user then has multiple chances to guess the word until a) they correctly guess or b) the hangman gets completed.
-If they guess a letter they've already guessed, they get an error.
+If the user guesses a letter they've already guessed, they get an error.